dgraph-io/dgraph/wiki/content/mutations/index.md

     {
       "uid": "_:Julian",
       "name": "Julian",
-      "nickname|kind": "first",
-      "nickname": "Jay-Jay"
+      "nickname": ["Jay-Jay", "Jules", "JB"],
-    },
-    {
+      "nickname|kind": {
-      "uid": "_:Julian",
+        "0": "first",
-      "nickname|kind": "official",
+        "1": "official",
-      "nickname": "Jules"
-    },
-    {
-      "uid": "_:Julian",
-      "nickname|kind": "CS-GO",
-      "nickname": "JB"
+        "2": "CS-GO"
       }
+    }
   ]
 }
 ```

-Above you see that we have three values ​​to enter the list.
-They are separated into three blocks in the mutation.
-They are related to each other via the blank-node `"uid": "_:Julian"`.
+Above you see that we have three values ​​to enter the list with their respective facets.

 You can run this query to check the list with facets: